The amount of cores in an Intel Core i3 depends upon the generation and your choice of platform i.e desktop or mobile.

 You can find out the list of all the 9th generation Intel Core i3 Processors here.

 The 9th generation processors released in Q1 and Q2 of 2019.
-Here is a run down on the number of cores.
+Here is a run down on the number of cores, as well as how many threads each of these quad core cpus can handle.

 Currently there is NO 9th generation processor available for laptops/mobile devices.